20 Bible Verses to Grow Kids' Faith

 All verses are quoted in the NIrV Bible translation.

 Download these FREE printable Bible verse coloring pages for your kids ministry today.
-Children will love bringing these delightful Christian coloring pages illustrations to life, and getting to know Bible verses they'll treasure for their whole lives!Read More
+Children will love bringing these delightful Bible-based coloring pages to life.Read More

 What verses are meaningful to you?
 Which ones remind you of our loving God, and who you are because of what Jesus has done?